Jane Allyn Piliavin- Sociology at UW Madison, bascom graphic

 QUIZZES:

 Take-home quizzes covering the readings assigned for the current and following week will be given out each Thursday in weeks one through four.
-They are to be handed in on Tuesday of the next week (2-5).
+They are to be handed in on first class day of the next week (2-5).
 Some questions may ask you to compare something covered in one week's readings with something dealt with earlier.
 They will be mainly short answer and short essay, with some True-False or multiple-guess.
 There will be no trick questions, and all answers will be found in the readings.
 The purpose for this homework is -- in the absence of exams -- to assure that class members have done the reading, allowing us to have intelligent discussions of their content.

 FINAL PAPER OR PRESENTATION: